TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-paas-sql-provider.md

     cloudEnvironments="public"
 />

-# Azure Stack SQL resource provider
+# Azure Stack SQL Resource Provider

 Use the SQL Server resource provider adapter to offer SQL databases as a service of Azure Stack.
 After you install the resource provider and connect it to one or more SQL Server instances, you and your users can create: